Valerietshuma/Valerietshuma/README.md

 # 👋 Welcome to My GitHub Profile

 Hello!
-I’m [Your Name], a passionate software developer with a diverse skill set in building dynamic and efficient applications.
+I’m Valerie Tshuma, a passionate software developer with a diverse skill set in building dynamic and efficient applications.
 I enjoy solving complex problems and creating intuitive user experiences.

 ## 🛠 Skills